How Much Does a Home Inspection Cost in 2024?

 • Walk away from the deal

-If you have an inspection contingency written into your contract, and the home inspection uncovers something you don't like, you can back out of the purchase and keep your earnest money.
+If your contract includes an inspection contingency and the home inspection uncovers something you don't like, you have options—even if the seller refuses to negotiate.

 Should I waive the home inspection?